 Financial mentors

-Financial mentors provide a one-on-one service focused on financial wellbeing.
+Financial mentors provide free, confidential one-on-one service to support people and whānau build on their financial wellbeing.

 The right support at the right time

-Financial mentors support people to make connections with local networks and social services to ensure they get the right support at the right time.
+Financial mentors support people and whānau to connect with local networks and social services to ensure they get the right support at the right time.

 This could mean the financial mentor: